denten-books/plain-text/20-device.md

 arrangement of instrument parts stand in perfect accord.
 The connection's rigidity assures a symbolic correspondence.
-The machine enacts an exacting translation from one medium to the next by mechanical means, as the actuating mechanisms of the player piano fit into the grooves of a music roll (Fig 1.1).
+The machine enacts an exacting translation from one medium to the next by mechanical means, as the actuating mechanisms of the player piano fit into the grooves of a music roll (Fig. 2-1).

 ![Electrically operated musical instrument by Clyde Coleman of Chicago, Il.
 1914, US1107495A [@coleman_electrically-operated_1914, 1].
 Wittgenstein
-returns to the image of pianola throughout his writings.](images/figure-1-1.png)
+returns to the image of pianola throughout his writings.](images/figure-2-1.png)

 The idea of a rigid correspondence seems to bring us closer to solving the challenge of "proper" comprehension.
 What if reading could become similarly